k4k/docker-cookery/README.md

 distribution and run in to issues, check that the utilities and paths that are called in scripts/bootstrap and scripts/build are the same on your system.
 YMMV.

+### Dependencies

+There are a few dependencies you need to install before things here will work.

+These are the packages you'll need installed on Fedora/CentOS:

+  * docker-engine
+  * rubygems

+You will also need to install some gems:

+  * fpm
+  * fpm-cookery

+If you are on Fedora, you can simply run the following command:

+    sudo dnf install -y docker-engine rubygems && gem install fpm fpm-cookery

+If you're on another platform the gem names should be the same but you might have to search around for matching package names.

 ### Setup

 Clone this git repository somewhere in your home directory (eg. $HOME/git).
 Once